 "Put down everything that comes into your head and then you're a writer.
 But an author is one who can judge his own stuff's worth, without pity, and destroy most of it." --- Colette

 This is where our innocence must be lost, at least to some degree.
 Writing is such a magical process.
 Weaving rainbow tapestries in the sky, spinning tales out of gold and watching them shimmer before our eyes is a rare delight.
-Except what we see is often colored by what we know about the story, it's not necessarily what we've actually written.
-Which is why we experience that rude shock when outside readers who are wonderful and brave enough to be honest scribble in the margins, "Huh?"
+Except what we see is often colored by what we know about the story—it's not necessarily what we've actually written.
+Which is why we experience that rude shock when those marvelous critique partners who are brave enough to be honest scribble in the margins, "Huh?"

 "Books aren't written, they're rewritten.
 Including your own.
 It is one of the hardest things to accept, especially after the seventh rewrite hasn't quite done it... " - Michael Crichton

 Write, edit, and revise.
 Along with Goal, Motivation and Conflict, this might be the most important three-step rule that exists.
 There's no avoiding it and no matter how brilliant your first draft seems, there's usually room for improvement.
 Thank Goddess for critique partners!

 "At one time I thought the most important thing was talent.
 I think now that the young man or the young woman must possess or teach himself, training himself, in infinite patience, which is to try and to try until it comes right.
 He must train himself in ruthless intolerance--that is to throw away anything that is false no matter how much he might love that page or that paragraph.
 The most important thing is insight, that is to be--curiosity--to wonder, to mull, and to muse why it is that man does what he does, and if you have that, then I don't think the talent makes much difference, whether you've got it or not." - William Faulkner